Kobzol/kobzol.github.io/_posts/2021-01-07-elsie-programmable-presentations.md

 deal with the
 [existing solutions]({% post_url 2021-01-07-tools-for-technical-presentations %}#existing-tools)
 for creating slides with a lot of technical content (code snippets, complex diagrams and animations, math symbols etc.).
-He decided to solve this problem by creating [`Elsie`](https://spirali.github.io/elsie/), a Python library which allows the user to **create slides programmatically**.
+She decided to solve this problem by creating [`Elsie`](https://spirali.github.io/elsie/), a Python library which allows the user to **create slides programmatically**.
 It provides basic building blocks (such as text blocks, images, code snippets, shapes, lists, etc.) that can be combined to create slides.
 Internally, it